 The main instrument used internally for identifying, monitoring, reporting and managing the Bank's exposure to interest rate risk is the Interest Rate Gap report, produced on a weekly basis.
 The report is based on the Group guidelines, while the underlying assumptions are constantly reviewed and updated to ensure their adequate reflection of any local specifics.
 There are two main calculated duration-equivalent measures - 1Y and 10Y equivalent, for which there are nominal limits set to ensure that the overall exposure of the Bank to interest rate risk is acceptable and in line with its market risk appetite.
-The monitoring is done on a weekly basis and there have been no limit excesses in 2019.
-There are further limits set on major sources of interest rate risk such as bond positions, and the gap analysis is supplemented by duration analysis and shocks analysis.
+The monitoring is done on a weekly basis and there have been no limit excesses in 2020 with the exception of the short period 15-31 May, when the 10Y limit was technically temporarily exceeded while a proposal for limit increase was subject to review and approval.
+There are further limits set on major sources of interest rate risk such as bond positions, and the gap analysis is supplemented by duration analysis and different shocks analysis.
 Periodical stress tests are performed to assess the impact of interest rate changes on the Bank's P&L and economic value.

 The Bank has a conservative policy regarding the exposure to interest rate risk and maintains a low volume of the trading book bond portfolio.
-On the other hand, with regard to banking book positions, interest rate risk is relatively low, given the short re-pricing periods and tenors of most assets and liabilities and the large share of floating-rate ones.
-At the same time, the interest rate risk in a material part of the fixed income sovereign bond portfolio, a major risk source, is hedged through asset swaps.
+On the other hand, with regard to banking book positions, interest rate risk exposure during the last year has increased as the Bank sought to increase substantially its investments in high-quality liquid assets (such as fixed income sovereign and covered bonds) to support both its liquidity buffer and net interest income, while complying with the restrictions on exposures to foreign institutions and governments, imposed by BNB.
+The fixed income bond portfolios are the main source of interest rate risk for the Bank, but a material part of them has been hedged against this risk through asset swaps.
+The interest rate risk exposure from the other on- and off-balance sheet positions is relatively low, given the short re-pricing periods and tenors of most assets and liabilities and the large share of floating rate ones.
 The main technique used for managing interest rate risk is interest rate risk hedging, including fair value and cash flow hedges.
 This is done in compliance with the Bank's Hedging Policy, which outlines the procedure for assessing hedge effectiveness on a regular monthly basis according to international standards requirements, defines the roles of the different units of the Bank in the assessment and accounting process, and the potential hedging instruments that can be used.